spotinst/help/src/docs/spot-connect/integrations/spot.md

 # Spot Integration

-The Spot by NetApp integration automates Elastigroup and Ocean operations and optimizes your cloud infrastructure.
+The Spot integration automates Elastigroup and Ocean operations and optimizes your cloud infrastructure.

-## Configure Spot by NetApp in Spot Connect
+## Configure Spot n Spot Connect

 1. In the left main menu, click **Connect** and click **Settings**.
 2. Under the Cloud Services tab, select **Spot by NetApp**.